Nature or Nurture: Insights from the Womb

 Chromosomal sex is determined at fertilisation when a sperm and ova join.
 Under normal circumstances, XX produces a girl and XY produces a boy.
 Simple!

-Here’s where the confusion seeps in: the first few weeks of prenatal development is similar for male and female foetuses.
-The default is to develop as female, which means if nothing changes, you can develop as female (at least externally) even if you have XY chromosomes.
+But, of course, it's not really as straightforward as that.
+The first few weeks of prenatal development is similar for male and female foetuses.
+The default is to develop as female, which means, if nothing changes, you can develop as externally female even if you have XY chromosomes.
 This is the case for individuals with XY chromosomes that have CAIS, who might only discover that their chromosomes are XY following tests when they don't start menstruation as expected.

 Normally, if a Y-chromosome is present, it codes for the production of “testis determining factor” (TDF).
 Before the production of TDF, the body has already developed somewhat and is why, for example, men have nipples.
 Things can still go either way depending on the hormones secreted by the gonads.

-Problems have arisen because the boundary between men and women is not as dichotomous as most believe it, or want it, to be.
-We, not pure biology, dictate sex boundaries.
+Problems have arisen because the boundary between men and women is not as dichotomous and mutually exclusive as most believe it, or want it, to be.
+We, not pure biology, define sex boundaries.
 We label people 'male' and 'female' based on outward appearance and add in the detail later.
+The biology might be true, but how we define the boundaries based on biology is subjective.

 Blurring lines